Index and Glossary – E

 Discussion: e-Journal Entry (aka e-Journal) is a web application on the FBS pagelet of the CIS (Campus Information System).
 The e-Journal system replaces the General Journal Entry PDF form, providing for all-electronic submission, approval, review and storage of journal entries and supporting backup documentation.

 Discussion: Electronic waste (e-waste) is electronic equipment and electronic parts which are at the end of their useful life.
-E-waste is considered a “universal waste” by the Environmental Protection Agency (EPA) and its campus disposal is managed by the Occupational and Environmental Health and Safety Department (EHS).
+E-waste is considered a “universal waste” by the Environmental Protection Agency (EPA) and its campus disposal is managed by the Office of Environmental Health and Safety (EHS).
 University Surplus and Salvage Department (US&S) collects and recycles e-waste through University and EHS approved recyclers and processes.
 A partial list of equipment considered to be e-waste are televisions, computers, computer monitors, computer keyboards, stereos, VCRs, fax machines, printers, copiers, telephones, cellular telephones, office electronics and many types of scientific and medical equipment.
 E-waste may not be thrown in the garbage.
 It should be sent to US&S. If e-waste is disposed of in a manner inconsistent with university procedures, fines and/or penalties may be assessed to the University.
-Responsible individuals or departments may be subject to fines, penalties and possible criminal action.
+Responsible individuals, departments or both may be subject to fines, penalties and possible criminal action.

 Discussion: Effort allocation and certification at the University is required by the federal government and other awarding agencies.
 It is the responsibility of the University, its departments and individual employees to ensure compliance with effort reporting requirements which includes the appropriate budgeting, charging and certification of effort.